franciscorafart/learning-notes/comptia/1-motherboards.md

 - Audio hardware built-in to the computer is suceptible to noise from internal components.
 Professional audio cards are external and connect via USB or Thunderbolt.

 ### Network interface cards
-PCs have a built in Ethernet network card but a network interface card (NIC), with multiple Ethernet ports, can be used to connect different hosts to a network.
+PCs have a built in Ethernet network card but a network interface card (NIC), with multiple Ethernet ports (RJ-45), can be used to connect different hosts to a network.

+## Legacy cables

+### DVI
+Supports Analog and Digital signals

+### VGA

+### SCSI
+Modern buses like USB and Thunderbolt use serial communication.
+Back in the day serial communication was much slower, so parallel data transmission was used to support better data transfer rates.

+### Integrated Drive Electronic Interface (IDE)
+The main mass storage interface for many years.
+16 bit parallel transfer (Gray flat cable to connect devices with thre color-coded connectors)

+The SCSI connector was a 68 pin connector used for parallel bus data transfers.

+### Serial cables
+9 pin connector that transfered one bit at a time, used mainly to connect external modems.
+USB is also a serial connector but much faster.